python/devguide/internals/compiler.rst

 following the edges.

-AST to CFG to Bytecode
+AST to CFG to bytecode
 ======================

 With the AST created, the next step is to create the CFG.
 The first step